 Motivating employees to participate in wellness initiatives isn’t a hopeless cause.
 You can overcome barriers in a few simple ways:

 Offer incentives and don’t over-emphasize monetary rewards.
 Taking the first step to register for wellness initiatives is huge, so give employees a little something from the start — not just when they achieve program goals.
-Ask your employees what motivates them — relevant incentives change from person to person.
+Ask your employees what motivates them — relevant wellness incentives change from person to person.

-Keep it going — create long term participation and engagement in your wellness program
+Strategies to increase participation and engagement in your wellness program

 When a new program launches, employees are excited and take steps toward their goals.
 But as the program goes on, interest wanes and participation drops.
 So, how do you sustain participation and employee motivation?
 How do you make it through that ever-dreaded wellness program plateau?